 Roughly speaking, a graph is cycle-complete if each two nodes in a connected cycle are also connected.
-Hence, some inequalities between the cost of the edges of the graph determine the property of cycle-completeness.
+Hence, some inequalities between the costs of the edges of the graph determine the property of cycle-completeness.
 This fact somehow resembles the characterization of core stability in assignment games due to Solymosi and Raghavan (2001).
-Assignment games are another class of combinatorial optimization games introduced by Shapley and Shubik (1971) and defined by a weighted bipartite graph.
+Assignment games are another class of combinatorial optimization games introduced by Shapley and Shubik

+(1971) and defined by a weighted bipartite graph.
 The set of agents is partitioned in a finite set of buyers and a finite set of sellers, and the weight of each buyer-seller edge is the value this pair of agents can attain if they trade.
 Each agent can take part in only one trade, and the worth of a coalition of agents is the maximum value that can be attained by matching buyers to sellers.
 The assignment game has a non-empty core.
-Moreover, Solymosi and Raghavan (2001) prove that this core is a stable set if and only if the valuation matrix is dominant diagonal, that meaning that the value an agent attains with his/her optimally matched partner is the most he/she would attain with any other partner.
+Moreover, Solymosi and Raghavan (2001) prove that this core is a stable set if and only if the valuation matrix is dominant diagonal, that meaning that the value an agent attains with her optimally matched partner is the most she would attain with any other partner.

-When the core of an assignment game is not a stable set, Núñez and

-Rafels (2013) show how to enlarge the core with some non-core allocations to obtain a stable set.
-For information graph games, and consequentely also for mcst games, it is an open question whether this can also be done, that is to say, whether stable sets always exist.
-For the three-player information graph game mentioned in this introduction, we show that the sets of allocations $\{(-\delta, 0, -\delta) \mid 0 \leq \delta \leq 1\}$ and $\{(0, \delta, -\delta) \mid 0 \leq \delta \leq 1\}$ are stable sets.
-This fact somehow confirms our previous remark that these payoff vectors, although outside the core, could be expected to rise as a result of a negotiation process.
+When the core of an assignment game is not a stable set, Núñez and Rafels (2013) show how to enlarge the core with some non-core allocations to obtain a stable set.
+For information graph games, and consequentely also for mest games, it is an open question whether this can also be done, that is to say, whether stable sets always exist.
+For the three-player information graph game mentioned in this introduction, we show that the sets of allocations $S_1 = \{(\delta, 0, -\delta) : 0 \le \delta \le 1\}$ and $S_2 = \{(0, \delta, -\delta) : 0 \le \delta \le 1\}$ are stable sets.
+This fact somehow confirms our previous remark that these payoff vectors, although outside the core, could be expected to rise as a result of a negotiation process: assume a cost allocation not in S_1 is offered, there will be a coalition that may counteroffer an allocation in S_1 that dominates the first proposal.

-In the second part of the paper, we show how to find stable sets for some particular information graphs that consist of a ring that includes the source.
+In the second part of the paper, we first show how to find stable sets for some particular information graphs that consist of a ring that includes the source.
 We obtain stable sets that coincide with the core of other information graph games that are obtained either by deleting one node or by deleting one edge.
-Because of that, these stable sets represent standards of behavior with a clear interpretation.
+Because of that, these stable sets represent standards of behavior with a clear interpretation: once the ring is broken, the agents directly connected to the source spread the information following the edges of the ring, and everybody pays acording a core allocation of the subgame.